Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 Where are we now?

-Formative assessment can then be used throughout each lesson to effectively measure learners’ understanding against these goals.
-Asking the question: where are we now?.
-All formative assessments must incorporate actions to improve learning.
+Formative assessment can then be used as a low stakes check throughout each lesson to effectively measure the learners’ understanding.
+By asking the question: “Where are we now?” we can determine how effective the learning is and look to incorporate actions to improve it as required

 • What questions can be asked to know whether the learning objectives have been met?